-Kahuna can Import 98 projects, and 1000 (0 - 999) Configs, Stills, Clips, Macros etc into each project.
+Kahuna can Import up to 100 projects, and 1000 (0 - 999) Configs, Stills, Clips, Macros etc. into each project.

 The Import and Export menus all work in the same way where the user will select Project or individual file to import or export, the menu displays a familiar folder structure which is easy to navigate and use.